oracle/graal/truffle/docs/Safepoints.md

 A future improvement will allow to run code for other threads while they are blocked.
 This is one of the reasons why it is recommended to use `ThreadLocalAction.Access.getThread()` instead of directly using `Thread.currentThread()`.
 When the native call returns it needs to wait for any thread local action that is currently executing for this thread.
-This will allow, to collect guest language stack traces from other threads while they are blocked by uncooperative native code.
+This will enable to collect guest language stack traces from other threads while they are blocked by uncooperative native code.
-Currently the safepoint will be invoked when the native code returns.
+Currently the action will be performed on the next safepoint location when the native code returns.
+It is recommended to poll safepoints right after a native call returns to improve its accuracy.

 ## Tooling for Debugging